jqhoogland/serimats/paths/README.md

 So I can get rid of the `InitWeightsIntervention`, which leaves me with a more reasonable 54 trials.
 After I've validated for a fixed choice of weight initialization, I can add it back in, and run the experiment again.
 Best of all, it'll automatically skip the trials that have already been run.

-This allows for a more iterative experimentation loop so you can explore more faster.
+This allows for a more iterative experimentation loop so you can explore more ground faster.

 ## Logging and Plotting